 How to display your Christmas art

-Glue your scrapbook paper to a piece of thicker cardboard or to a canvas to display on the wall or mantel.
+Glue your scrapbook paper to a piece of thicker cardboard, foam core board, or to a canvas.

 Depending on the size of your artwork, you can cut it to the size of a frame or make a simple wood frame.